 On April 25, 2012, we conditionally adopted the Share Option Scheme, which was amended and restated pursuant to a resolution of our Shareholders passed on February 8, 2013.
-Summaries of each of the principal terms of the Share Option Scheme are set out in "Statutory and General Information - Other Information - Share Option Scheme" in Appendix V to this document.
+Summaries of each of the principal terms of the Share Option Scheme are set out in "Statutory and General Information - Share Option Scheme" in Appendix V to this prospectus.